 Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
-A person may be counted in only one group.
+A person may be counted in only one with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle.

-Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories.
+Race/ethnicity unknown: The category used to report students or employees whose race and ethnicity are not known.

-Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle.
+Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation

-\Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious

-\Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational setting.
+Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational setting.

 Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does NOT pay is the exception.
-Do not include application fees or optional fees such as lab fees or parking fees.

-Resident alien or other eligible non-citizen: A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card [Form I-551 or I-151], a Temporary Resident Card [Form I-688], or an Arrival-Departure Record [Form I-94] with a notation that conveys legal immigrant status, such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).

-Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).
+Do not include application fees or optional fees such as lab fees or Resident alien or other eligible non-citizen: A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card [Form I-551 or I-151], a Temporary Resident Card [Form I-688], or an Arrival-Departure Record [Form I-94] with a notation that conveys legal immigrant status, such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or